-He would soon earn repatriation to hell.
+He would soon earn repatriation to the damned.

 Glancing at the girl again, Vassago remembered how she had felt when she shuddered and collapsed limply in his fierce embrace.
-A shiver of delicious anticipation whizzed through He had considered killing his father to learn if that act would win him back his citizenship in Hades.
-But he was wart' of his old man.
-Jonas Nyebern was a rule-giver and seemed to shine with an inner light that Vassago found forbidding.
+A shiver of delicious anticipation whidded through him.

+He had considered killing his father to learn if that act would win him back his citizenship in Hades.
+But he was wary of his old man.
+Jonas Nyebern was a lifegiver and seemed to shine with an inner light that Vassago found forbidding.
 His earliest memories of his father were wrapped up in images of Christ and angels and the Holy Mother and miracles, scenes from the paintings that Jonas collected and with which their home had always been decorated.
-And only two years ago, his father had rest him in themnner of Jesus raiimgcold Consequently, he thought of Jonas not merely as the enemy but as a figure of power, an embodiment of those bright forces that were opposed to the will of Hell.
+And only two years ago, his father had resurrected him in the manner of Jesus raising cold Lazarus.
+Consequently, he thought of Jonas not merely as the enemy but as a figure of power, an embodiment of those bright forces that were opposed to the will of Hell.
 His father was no doubt protected, untouchable, living in the loathsome grace of that other deity.

--His hopes, then, were pinned on the woman and the girl.
+His hopes, then, were pinned on the woman and the girl.
 One acquisition made, the other pending.

-He drove east past endless tracts of houses that had sprung up in the six years since Fantasy World had been abandoned, and he was grateful that the spawning multitudes of lite-loving hypocrites had not pressed to the very perimeter of his special hideaway, which still lay miles beyond the last of the new communities.
+He drove east past endless tracts of houses that had sprung up in the six years since Fantasy World had been abandoned, and he was grateful that the spawning multitudes of life-loving hypocrites had not pressed to the very perimeter of his special hideaway, which still lay miles beyond the last of the new communities.
 As the peopled hills passed by, as the land grew steadily less hospitable though still inhabited, Vassago drove more slowly than he would have done any other night.

 He was waiting for a vision that would tell him if he should kill the child upon arrival at the park or wait until the mother was his, as well.
 Turning his head to look at her once more, he discovered she was watching him.
-Her eyes shone with the reflected light from the instrument Jonas returned to the living room with the box of items he had saved panel.
+Her eyes shone with the reflected light from the instrument panel.
 He could see that her fear was great.

 "Poor baby," he said.
 "Don't be afraid.
 Okay?
 Don't be afraid.
 We're just going to an amusement park, that's all.
 You know, like Disneyland, like Magic Mountain?"